 Unfortunately, there's a lot to watch on the jobs front.
 The use of artificial intelligence – AI – is a growing threat to job holders.

 While robots have become common in manufacturing, we are now seeing the early use of AI in such areas as automated driving, basic legal work, pizza-making, and even anesthesiology.

 According to one estimate, more than 45 percent of the job base could be replaced by automation in the coming two decades.

 The bottom line: while some communities may lag, a general real estate bubble seems unlikely in the near future.

 Looking further down the road, how many people in the automation era will be able to afford to buy homes?
 Hopefully, alternative forms of employment will emerge to pick up the slack.

 What Are Today's Mortgage Rates?

 Current mortgage rates are slightly lower than yesterday's.
 If you have a loan in process, consider locking it in.
 The rate you get depends on your credit, down payment, savings and other factors -- including how many mortgage quotes you seek from lenders.

-(Hint: it should be at least three, and preferably four).Click to see today's rates (Sep 24th, 2017)
+(Hint: it should be at least three, and preferably four).Verify your new rate (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.